subshell/helm-charts/charts/sophora-media-finder/README.md

 * A secret containing BASE64 encoded `<username>:<password>` to access the Asset Research Service of the ARD Mediathek.
 * A secret containing username and password to access the sophora server if needed by the plugin implementation.

+## Configuration

+The application configuration is located underneath `mediafinder.configuration` and is documented at https://subshell.com/docs/mediafinder/5/mediafinder100.html and located at

 ## Plugin Implementation

 There are two possibilities to provide the plugin implementation.